 How to Create a Wedding Website

 This is a great place to include all the wedding details around your big day or in our case, wedding weekend.
-If guests will be traveling, it’s a good idea to include a schedule with dates, addresses, and google maps pinpointing our hotel and all event locations.
+If guests will be traveling, it’s a good idea to include a schedule with dates, addresses, hotel information.
+I added google maps pinpointing our hotel and all event locations.
 The wedding related events were optional but all our guests chose to come to everything, and it was so fun getting to spend that much time with everyone.

-Everyone kept messaging to ask how casual or dressy each event would be, so while I told everyone to ultimately wear whatever they wanted, I included details about each of our wedding events and a few outfit ideas.
+Everyone kept messaging to ask how casual or dressy each event would be.
+While I told everyone to ultimately wear whatever they wanted, I included details about each of our wedding events and a few outfit ideas.
 This made the process a lot less stressful for everyone.
 Our wedding was so small that we skipped the bridal party, so I suggested that everyone wear black so it would feel like they were all in the wedding.
 They were basically bridesmaids without the dresses they’ll never wear again, anyway.
 I love how it turned out!

-All our friends and family know how we met (Tinder), but I thought it would be fun to include our story and some favorite photos from our engagement.
+All our friends and family know how we met (Tinder).
+But I thought it would be fun to include our story and some favorite photos from our engagement.
 You could even add a photo gallery with your own photos – a nice, personal touch.